sachajw/devops-adventure/README.md

 - This is a navigational map in the spirit of [Abraham Ortelius](https://en.wikipedia.org/wiki/Abraham_Ortelius)
 - Google is your friend for when you get stuck
 - Please help us improve the cartography
+- To answer your question "Yes it is hard"

 ## Organisations
 - [CNCF](https://www.cncf.io/)